rbmrs/recordy/README.md

 - You need the breadth of a full recording suite like OBS, with scenes, layering, and streaming.
 - You are not on macOS.
 Recordy is currently built exclusively for Mac, since that is my primary operating system.

 If you find Recordy useful and need additional functionality, or you would like it tailored to a different system such as Windows or Linux, reach out through the project's GitHub page.
 I am open to expanding its compatibility if there is encouragement to do so, and willing to help adapt it.
-Thanks for reading.

 ## Built with Claude Code